klenkes74/aws-egressip-operator/readme.md

 This is a cluster-level operator that you can deploy in any namespace, `openshift-aws-egressip-operator` is recommended.
 If you need to pin the operator to special nodes (like the OCP infranodes), please use the namespace node-selector annotation to do that.
 May be helpful in restricting the AWS permissions to only a few nodes.

+**Note:** *Create the namespace with `openshift.io/node-selector: ''` in order to deploy to master nodes.
+Or select the nodes you gave the needed AWS permissions.*

 ### Deploy with OpenShift Template